-What property rights do you have when splitting up from partner or spouse?
+What property rights do you have when splitting up from your partner or spouse?

 Splitting up is never an easy thing.
-It can be even harder if you have a house together with a mortgage – but do you know your property rights?
+It can be even more complicated if you have a house together with a mortgage – but do you know your property rights?

 Top 1o reasons couples split: